Merton Peer Support Service

 Merton Peer Support Service provides peer support offering emotional support and promotes access to information and practical advice for people experiencing mental health difficulties.

-South West London and St. George’s Mental Health NHS Trust is working in partnership with Together for Mental Wellbeing and Off the Record to deliver the Merton Peer Support Service for people living in the Merton borough.
+South West London and St. George’s Mental Health NHS Trust is working in partnership with Together for Mental Wellbeing, Off the Record and Jigsaw4u to deliver the Merton Peer Support Service for people living in the Merton borough.
 The Merton Peer Support service will form a part of the Integrated Recovery Hub (IRH) to support with the delivery of increased timely access to a wider range of holistic mental health and wellbeing interventions.
 The service will work closely with service users, the multidisciplinary team (MDT) and partner organisations to facilitate access to and deliver appropriate peer support when such needs are identified.

 The key aim of the service is to deliver 1-2-1 and group peer support to people experiencing emotional distress and who would benefit from and want to engage with peer support interventions to aid their recovery goals and longer-term wellbeing.
 A key component is that these staff use their own direct lived experience of mental health difficulties to support other people.
 They will work collaboratively with people within their service, focusing on the person’s strengths and personal resources to offer educational, emotional and practical support towards goals that are defined by the person.